AdobeDocs/experience-platform.en/help/data-prep/api/schemas.md

 Schemas can be used with Mapper to ensure the data you've ingested into Adobe Experience Platform matches what you want to ingest.
 You can use the `/schemas` endpoint to programmatically create, list, and get custom schemas for use with Mapper in Platform.

+>[!NOTE]
+>
+>Schemas created using this endpoint are used exclusively with Mapper and mapping sets.
+To create schemas accessible by other Platform services, please read the [Schema Registry developer guide](../../xdm/api/schemas.md).

 ## Get all schemas

-You can retrieve a list of all available schemas for your IMS Organization by making a GET request to the `/schemas` endpoint.
+You can retrieve a list of all available Mapper schemas for your IMS Organization by making a GET request to the `/schemas` endpoint.

 **API format**